Parasitic-free gate: A protected switch between idle and entangled states: Examples of the PF gate

 In these plots, we show the total parasitic interactions can be either positive (in red), or negative (in blue).
 The zero $ZZ$ devices are shown in black boundaries between the two regions.
 In Fig. (\ref{fig:dy2d}) by closely examining $\zeta$ variation with $\omega_c$ one or more than one zero points can be found for a device with fixed $\Delta_{12}$.
 More details with stronger driving amplitude can be found in Appendix~\ref{sec:dzzf}.

 In general, there are two types of $ZZ$-free boundaries: Type I can be found in regions where $\zeta$ values become shallow by gradually being suppressed and they change the sign smoothly in white areas.
 Examples are zeros on the closed-loop in (a,c,e) and on the boundary in the middle of (b,d,f).
 In type II the $\zeta$ values abruptly change the sign between dark blue and red areas in a narrow domain of parameters.
 Examples are the far left side boundaries in (a,c,e).
-Perturbation theory does not find type II zeros because in their vicinity $\zeta$ function diverges and without passing through zeros they change signs.
-However detailed numerical analysis as shows that $\zeta$ is finite everywhere, which can also be understood from defining $ZZ$ by differences between energy eigenvalues, see below Eq.~(\ref{eq.
-Heff}).
-A natural preference for the PF gate modes is the type I zeros.

-A subset of zeros is interaction-free by satisfying $g_{\rm eff}=0$.
-We show the area where the effective interaction is zero by solid magenta line in Fig.~\ref{fig:dy2d}(a,b).
-Note that in the figures the scale of $ZZ$ values is kHz and usually $g_{\rm eff}$s are in MHz scales.
-There are regions where the black and magenta boundaries overlap, at these parameters the two-qubit circuit is both $ZZ$- and $g_{\rm eff}$-free and we reserve them as suitable candidates to be used as PF/I operational mode.
+These correspond to two types of PF gate: {\it Genuine PF gate} starting from genuine idle mode to E mode with type I freedom and {\it Affine PF gate} starting from affine idle mode to E mode with type II freedom.

 External driving in Fig.~\ref{fig:dy2d}(c-f) leaves a large class of devices with zero total $ZZ$ interaction, however by comparing total $ZZ$ with the static one it is noticed that external driving distorts the freedom boundaries.
 In (a,c,e) subplots, which describe the same devices, by increasing $\Omega$ the closed-loop surrounding a blue island on the right is shrunk, while a new closed-loop appears in the middle surrounding a red island.
 These boundaries are additionally distorted for devices with resonant frequency qubits $\Delta_{12}=0$ and devices at the symmetric point with $\Delta_{12}=-\delta_1/2$.
 Perturbation theory shows that $\zeta$ diverges at these two points.
 We show these points in darker green dashed lines.
 Our nonperturbative numerical results based on LA method shows $\zeta$ stays finite, however by increasing driving power, near these detuning values microwave-assisted component $\zeta_d$ is largely magnified and heavily dominates total $ZZ$ therefore zero boundaries are largely distorted.
 Further discussion about the derivation of microwave-assisted components $\zeta_d$ can be found in Appendix~\ref{app.d26}.